google-deepmind/open_spiel/docs/developer_guide.md

 *   `open_spiel/python/examples`: The Python examples.
 *   `open_spiel/python/algorithms/`: The Python algorithms.

+## CPP and Python implementations.

+Some objects (e.g. `Policy`, `CFRSolver`, `BestResponse`) are available both in C++ and Python.
+The goal is to be able to use C++ objects in place of Python objects for most of the cases.
+In particular, for the objects that are well supported, expect to have in the test for the Python object, a test checking that both the C++ and the Python implementation behave the same.

 ## Adding a game

 We describe here only the simplest and fastest way to add a new game.
 It is